 In many cases, your experienced lawyer can negotiate a satisfactory settlement with the responsible party without taking your case to court.
 However, your lawyer should be fully prepared to present your case to a judge if necessary.

 When you are blindsided by an injury accident, you need dedicated, conscientious legal help to get the compensation you deserve.
-Call us at Rizio Law Firm in Southern California at 888-292-8888, or fill out our contact form to arrange a free initial consultation now.
+Call us at Rizio Liberty Lipinsky in California at 888-292-8888, or fill out our contact form to arrange a free initial consultation now.
 You should not have to suffer financially because of somebody else’s errors in judgment.